Deprecation of features

 So Xapian 1.1.0 doesn’t support PHP4 because the PHP team no longer did when it was released.
 By the API deprecation rules we should have announced this when Xapian 1.0.0 was released, but we don’t have control over when and to what timescales other software providers discontinue support for older versions.

-Sometimes we can support such versions without extra effort (e.g. Tcl’s stubs mechanism means Tcl 8.1 probably still works, even though the last 8.1.x release was over a decade ago), and in some cases Linux distros continue to support software after upstream stops.
+Sometimes we can support such versions without extra effort (e.g. Tcl’s stubs mechanism means Tcl 8.1 probably still works, even though the last 8.1.x release was in 2001), and in some cases Linux distros continue to support software after upstream stops.

 But in most cases keeping support around is a maintenance overhead and we’d rather spend our time on more useful things.